-Early decay, active decay, and failing silver fillings or sometimes by medication taken as a child.
+- Early decay, active decay, and failing silver fillings or sometimes by medication is taken as a child.

 Intrinsic stains that are caused by damage to a nerve or blood vessel in a tooth sometimes can be prevented.
 You may need to have root canal treatment to remove the inner part of the tooth (the pulp) before it has a chance to decay and darken.
 However, teeth that have root canal treatment may darken anyway.
 To prevent intrinsic stains in children, avoid too much early exposure to fluorides.
 Once the enamel is formed, fluoride will not discolor teeth.

 Extrinsic stains caused by food and drink can be removed by regular professional cleanings and home care.
 You also can buy whitening products over the counter.
 They contain a weaker bleach than the products you can get from your dentist.
 The whitening agent is applied as a gel placed in a mouthpiece or as a strip that sticks to your teeth.
 Over-the-counter mouthpieces fit less securely than the kind you get from your dentist, but they will lighten your teeth over time.
 Whitening toothpaste may remove minor stains.
 They do not actually change the overall color of your teeth.
 Bleaching will not lighten some stains, such as tetracycline stains.
 In this case, your dentist may recommend covering the discolored areas.
 This also may be useful when the tooth is chipped or badly damaged.
 A tooth can be covered with a color-matched composite bonding material.